apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Supreme Court rejects Alabama's attempt to avoid creating a second Black majority district**
+**Biden backs 40% UAW pay raise in Michigan strike visit**

-You can read more about it [here](https://www.cnn.com/2023/09/26/politics/supreme-court-alabama-redistricting/index.html).
+You can read more about it [here](https://www.reuters.com/business/autos-transportation/biden-trump-woo-union-workers-michigan-auto-strikes-grow-2023-09-26/).

 ## Requirements
 - Python 3.8